U.S. Army Ranks and InsigniasUpdated: February 9, 2023

 Staff Sergeant (SSG/E-6)

-While Staff Sergeants and Sergeants have similar responsibilities, SSGs command larger groups of soldiers (usually squads of about 10 soldiers), as well as one or more Sergeants, and generally have more equipment and property to maintain.
+While Staff Sergeants and Sergeants have similar responsibilities, SSGs command larger groups of soldiers (usually squads of about 5 to 10 soldiers), as well as one or more Sergeants.
+They generally have more equipment and property to maintain than the SGT/E-5.
 Their main duties involve leading and mentoring their soldiers’ development.

 Senior Non-Commissioned Officers